 Physical therapists are trained and qualified at a doctoral level as health care professionals, making them specially certified for injury rehabilitation and prevention.

-Your licensed physical therapist may be a generalist or have specialized training working with a particular patient group, in the case of pediatric physical therapists or in geriatric physical therapy practices.
+Your licensed physical therapist may be a generalist or have specialized training working with a particular patient group, such as pediatric physical therapists or geriatric physical therapy practitioners.

 Your physical therapist will work with you to assess your condition, develop a personalized treatment plan, and provide guidance to help you manage pain or disability.